iamrizwanvp/GoogleDorky/README.md

-This is a simple Google Dork generator script that uses dorks from CoffinXP and makes your target domain-specific for efficient reconnaissance
+This is a simple Google Dork generator script that uses dorks from **CoffinXP** and makes your target domain-specific for efficient reconnaissance

-Dork made by **CoffinXP**.

 ---